k98kurz/tapescript/readme.md

 ### CLI

 As of version 0.4.0, a simple CLI has been included with the following features:
+- `repl` -- activates a REPL (Read Execute Print Loop; default if CLI is executed without arguments added in 0.6.0)
 - `compile src_file bin_file` -- compiles the human-readable source into bytecode
 - `decompile bin_file` -- decompiles bytecode to human-readable source
 - `run bin_file [cache_file]` -- runs Tapescript bytecode and prints the cache